renatabiniek/winter-wedding/README.md

 I tested the program considering the user stories from the UX section as well.

-* as an invited guest, I want to be able send my RSVP
+* as an invited guest, I want to be able to send my RSVP

   **Test result:**  PASS

-  User is lead through a series of RSVP questions and their answers are recorded once they complete the path.
+  User is led through a series of RSVP questions and their answers are recorded once they complete the path.

   *Start*